Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Week 8 — Major Organ Formation

 All major organ systems are forming by week 8: brain, heart, lungs, kidneys, liver, and intestines.
 The embryo is about half an inch long, roughly the size of a raspberry.
 Fingers and toes are starting to differentiate.
 But they’re still webbed.
 Honestly, this is a really important period for your baby’s development.
 That’s one reason the first trimester has the highest risk of miscarriage.
-Your first prenatal appointment usually happens around weeks 8–10.
-It usually includes bloodwork, a urine test, and a medical history review.
+Your first prenatal appointment usually lands around weeks 8–10.
+It usually includes bloodwork, a urine test, and a review of your medical history.
 That first visit often includes a dating ultrasound.

 Week 10 — From Embryo to Fetus